Murray Hamilton: Career

 The actor made dozens of TV guest appearances.
 In 1955, Hamilton guest-starred on the NBC legal drama Justice, based on case files of the Legal Aid Society of New York.
-Hamilton appeared in the Perry Mason episode "The Case of the Deadly Double" (air date March 1, 1958) as the shadowy boyfriend of a woman with a split personality who is the sister of Perry Mason's client.
+Hamilton appeared in the Perry Mason episode "The Case of the Deadly Double" (1958) as Johnny Hale.

-In 1957 he was a primary star on Gunsmoke, playing a conniving cowboy who sets up Chester for a murder rap as “Jake Buley” in the episode “Chester’s Murder” (S2E27).
+In 1957, he played a conniving cowboy who sets up Chester for a murder charge as "Jake Buley" in the Gunsmoke episode "Chester's Murder".
 In 1959, he appeared in a few episodes of the crime drama The Untouchables, as well as co-starring in the second episode of Rod Serling's television series The Twilight Zone, "One for the Angels", playing Mr. Death opposite Ed Wynn.
-Also, Hamilton portrayed Calhoun, on (S4E9) of Gunsmoke, which aired in April, 1959.
+Also, Hamilton portrayed Calhoun, on (S4E9) of Gunsmoke, which aired in April 1959.
 His character is swindled in a land deal along with other members of a wagon train & his wife tries to leave Calhoun with the swindler.

-In the 1959-60 television season, Hamilton also co-starred with William Demarest, Jeanne Bal, and Stubby Kaye in the NBC sitcom Love and Marriage.
+In the 1959–60 television season, Hamilton also co-starred with William Demarest, Jeanne Bal and Stubby Kaye in the NBC sitcom Love and Marriage.
 He played attorney Steve Baker, who resides in an apartment with his wife (played by Bal), two daughters and a father-in-law (portrayed by Demarest).
 He soon appeared as a guest star on another sitcom, The Real McCoys, starring Walter Brennan, on ABC.
 In 1961, he appeared in another science fiction series, 'Way Out, hosted by Roald Dahl, with fellow guest stars Doris Roberts and Martin Huston.
 He guest-starred in an episode of the James Stewart legal drama Hawkins in 1973.
 In 1986, he played Curtis "Big Daddy" Hollingsworth, Blanche Devereaux's father, in a first-season episode of The Golden Girls.